drduh/macOS-Security-and-Privacy-Guide/README.md

 ## System monitoring

-#### Open source monitoring tools

-[facebook/osquery](https://github.com/facebook/osquery) can be used to retrieve low level system information.
-Users can write SQL queries to retrieve system information.
-More information can be found at <https://osquery.io/>.

-[google/grr](https://github.com/google/grr) is an incident response framework focused on remote live forensics.

-[jipegit/OSXAuditor](https://github.com/jipegit/OSXAuditor) analyzes artifacts on a running system, such as quarantined files, Safari, Chrome and Firefox history, downloads, HTML5 databases and localstore, social media and email accounts, and Wi-Fi access point names.

 #### OpenBSM audit
 OS X has a powerful OpenBSM auditing capability.
 You can use it to monitor process execution, network activity, and much more.